 Day 2: Aguas Calientes → Machu Picchu → Ollantaytambo (Train) → Cusco

-After breakfast, go up to Machu Picchu by optional shuttle bus or on foot.
-Enjoy a 2–3 hour guided tour of the main temples and viewpoints, plus free time for photos or pre-booked mountain hikes.
-Return to Aguas Calientes, then take the Expedition train to Ollantaytambo and a van back to Cusco.
+After breakfast, head up to Machu Picchu for an early visit and enjoy a 2–3 hour guided tour of the main temples, viewpoints, and most important areas of the citadel.
+After the tour, you may have time for photos or pre-booked mountain hikes.
+Later, return to Aguas Calientes and travel back in comfort on the Expedition train to Ollantaytambo, followed by a van to Cusco.

 • Guided tour: 2–3 hrs • Difficulty: Easy–Moderate (early start + optional stairs)